 For certain security types, additional inputs may be used, or some of the inputs described above may not be applicable.
 The significant input used in the fair value measurement of equity securities for which the market approach valuation technique is employed is yield for comparable securities.
 Increases or decreases in the yields would result in lower or higher, respectively, fair value measurements.
 For broker-quoted only securities, quotes from market makers or broker-dealers are obtained from sources recognized to be market participants.
 We believe the broker quotes are prices at which trades could be executed based on historical trades executed at broker-quoted or slightly higher prices.
-We have an equity investment in a private business development company which is not traded on an exchange or valued by other sources such as analytics or brokers.
-We base the fair value of this investment on an estimated net asset value provided by the investee.
-We did not make any adjustments to this valuation.

 We analyze the third-party valuation methodologies and related inputs to perform assessments to determine the appropriate level within the fair value hierarchy.
-However, we did not adjust prices received from third parties as of June 30, 2020 or December 31, 2019.
+However, we did not adjust prices received from third parties as of September 30, 2020 or December 31, 2019.